 Welcome to the Canis lupus meets Felis silvestris use case.

-In this example the GBIF occurrence data of Canis lupus and Felis silvestris are cut to the extent of Germany and linked to the land use classification of the Ecosystematlas.
+In this example the GBIF occurrence data of Canis lupus and Felis silvestris are filtered by the extent of Germany and joined to the land use classification of the IÖR land use classification.

 To begin, we select the Data Catalogue in the top right-hand corner.
 Here we have several data catalogues to choose from.